MilesAlford/di-workshop-02-variables-datatypes-decisions/README.md

 Run the sketch, and make notes below each of these questions:

 1. What happens?
+the position of the rectangle on the X axis moves
 2. Why?
+The position variable controls how many pixels the rectangle moves on the X axis
-3. What happens if you change 1 to a larger or smaller number?
+3. What happens if you change 1 to a larger or smaller number? nothing changes
 4. Why?

 5. What about a negative number?

 Add this line at the bottom of `draw`: